 UnitingCare is proud to be partnering with Project SEARCH to offer internships to young adults with developmental disabilities.
-The nine-month program for people aged 17-23 aims to develop workplace skills and to secure pathways into stable and rewarding employment.
+The nine-month program for young people aims to develop workplace skills and to secure pathways into stable and rewarding employment.

 As an intern, you will develop the skills to find rewarding employment.